lizmat/IRC-Client/docs/03-method-reference.md

 #### `.channels`

-A list of strings containing all the channels the client is in on this server.
+A list of `Str` or `Pair` containing all the channels the client is in on this server.
+Pairs represent channels with channel passwords, where the key is the channel and the value is its password.

 #### `.nick`